rjs1r/d-privacy-policy/README.md

 # Overview

-Privacy policy for the dmart order tracker mobile application
+Privacy policy for the Dmart Order Tracker mobile application

 ---